+How “God’s Day” was established on January 1, 1968**

+>

-From The New Republic: November 25, 2013 – page 37
+> From The New Republic: November 25, 2013 – page 37

+>

-“As it turns out, Moon did not always live up to his virtuous teachings, either.
-In April, I spoke by videophone with Annie Choi [or Soon-hwa Choi], a soft-spoken, 77-year-old Korean woman with ruddy cheeks and thick silver hair.
+> “As it turns out, Moon did not always live up to his virtuous teachings, either.
+In April, I spoke by videophone with Annie Choi [or Soon-wha Choi], a soft-spoken, 77-year-old Korean woman with ruddy cheeks and thick silver hair.
 Choi, who joined Moon’s church along with her mother and sister in the 1950s, alleges that she engaged in numerous sexual rituals – some involving as many as six women – beginning when she was 17 years old.
 Her story, which is consistent with the accounts of several early followers, supports the claim that Moon’s church started out as a sex cult, with Moon ‘purifying’ female devotees through erotic rites.”
-LINK
+LINK to The New Republic

+>

-From Mother Jones: December 9, 2013 – online edition
+> From Mother Jones: December 9, 2013 – online edition

+>

-“Initially, he [Moon] had only a few dozen followers, who met in a two-room house on the outskirts of town [Busan] and were expected to sacrifice everything for the church.
+> “Initially, he [Moon] had only a few dozen followers, who met in a two-room house on the outskirts of town [Busan] and were expected to sacrifice everything for the church.
 For young female members, this included their virginity.
 Choi [Soon-wha Choi or Annie Choi] says the initiation rites for early female disciples involved having sex with Moon three times.
 She also alleges that Moon kept a stable of a half-dozen concubines, known as the Six Marys, and inducted her into the group when she was 17.
 Sometimes, she adds, he would assemble them all in a circle and take turns mounting them.”

+>

-LINK to Mother Jones LINK to PDF
+> LINK to Mother Jones LINK to PDF